Government Contracting Database

 The legal dilemma that any large business faces when contemplating a relationship with a small business concern, is whether it can protect its interests without structuring the relationship in such a way that the SBA might later determine that, as a result of the relationship, the small business has become affiliated with the large business.
 More precisely, the SBA can be expected to focus on whether the relationship is such that the large business has the power to control the small business concern.
 If the power to control is evident, an impermissible affiliation will be found to exist.

 It must also be noted, however, that in another case, the SBA decided that where the small business and the alleged large business affiliate were in the same industry, where the large business provided assistance in the preparation of bid documents, and where the large business provided technical services to the small business, the bond indemnification, coupled with these other factors, gave rise to the power to control and to an affiliation.
-Interface Construction Co., 1988 WL 219876 (S.B.A.).
+Interface Constr.
+Co., Appellant, SBA No. 2961 (Sept.
+22, 1988).
 The power to control, therefore, is very important and is subject to considerable scrutiny by the SBA.
+See also Field Support Servs., Inc. Appellant, SBA No. 4176 (May 6, 1996)

 It is particularly important that the agreement address the unique characteristics of the procurement under which indemnification is contemplated.
 In those cases where the viability of the small business concern exists even without the indemnification, and where the indemnification is offered because of the unique aspects of a particular procurement, the ability to defend the indemnification is even stronger.